 4.9.
 Coordinating dispute resolution services for certain disputes concerning domain names; and

 4.10.
 Handling contractual compliance monitoring, audits, and complaints submitted by Registry Operators, Registrars, Registered Name Holders, and other Internet users.

-5. Requirements Applicable to Registry Operators and Registrars
+5. Requirements Applicable to Registry Operators and Registrars in their roles as data processors for ICANN

 5.1.
 Publication of Registration Data.
 Registry Operator and Registrar MUST comply with the requirements of, and MUST provide public access to Registration Data in accordance with, Appendix A attached hereto (“Appendix A”), which SHALL modify the requirements of Registry Operator’s Registry Agreement with ICANN and Registrar’s Registrar Accreditation Agreement with ICANN.

+NCSG Comments: Explain the role of the contracted parties as data processors to fulfill the goals set out in ICANN’s mission statement.
+Certainly they are data controllers with respect to any direct customer relationships they have and maintain, but ICANN needs to be clear that most of the requirements listed in the contracts are data processing requirements which are done at the behest of ICANN, to fulfill its role and mission, and its stated objectives as a data controller.

 5.2.
 Registrar and Registry Operator Service Level Agreement.
 Registrar and Registry Operator MUST comply with the additional requirements and the updated Registration Data Directory Services Service Level Agreements set forth in Appendix B attached hereto (“Appendix B”), which SHALL modify the requirements of Registry Operator’s Registry Agreement with ICANN and Registrar’s Registrar Accreditation Agreement with ICANN.